1099-R forms for tax year 2017 will be postmarked by January 31, 2018.

-The SPTRFA sends a Statement of Income, or 1099-R Form, in January for the prior year’s earnings.
+The SPTRFA sends a 1099-R Form in January for the prior year’s earnings.
 Similar to a W-2 form from an employer, the 1099-R reports your annual benefit payments for the previous year.
 For a full 1099-R form explanation, click here.

 Cost of Living Adjustment (COLA) letters are mailed in December of every year.